olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

 | Inactive Cards | Number of cards with Inactive status |
 | Activation Rate | Active cards divided by total cards |

+---

-# Business Insights
+## Business Insights

-The dashboard is designed to identify:
+The dashboard is designed to help identify:

 - Regions generating the highest transaction value
 - Card types with stronger transaction activity